GEOFF WHEELER | Head Coach

 JOE CHERACKAL | Assistant Coach

-Joe Cherackal is entering his fourth year on the men’s soccer staff at Wesleyan in 2017.
-After spending the 2015 and 2016 seasons as the sub-varsity head coach, he will join the varsity team in a full-time role.
+Joe Cherackal is entering his fifth year on the men’s soccer staff at Wesleyan in 2018.
+After spending the 2015 and 2016 seasons as the sub-varsity head coach, he joined the varsity team in a full-time role in 2017.

 A native of Connecticut, he played for local club Oakwood out of Glastonbury before enrolling at Holy Cross.
 After graduating in 2009, he began coaching locally with the Portland Soccer Club.